adjust/dev-docs/docs/unity/index.md

 # Get started

-The Adjust Unity SDK enables you to measure attribution, events, and more in your Unity app.
+The Adjust Unity SDK enables you to record attribution, events, and more in your Unity app.
 Follow the steps in this guide to set up your app to work with the Adjust SDK.

 :::{important}
 The Adjust SDK supports iOS 9 or later and Android API level 9 (Gingerbread) or later.